mlanza/solomode/docs/categories.md

 * Creators can have one submission in this category.

 Bonus:
-* Games whose minimum playing time is 180 minutes or more (think 18xx!) earn 1 additional point per recorded play.
+* Games whose minimum playing time is 180 minutes or more earn 1 additional point per recorded play.
+This was done to encourage longer games like 18xx.

 If you want to learn about or play works-in-progress prior to their appearance in the official line up, see or subscribe to the [Derby annoucement thread](./announcement-derby.md).